penguicky/ArkSigning/README.md

 -p, --password          Password for private key or p12 file.
 -b, --bundle_id         New bundle id to change.
 -n, --bundle_name       New bundle name to change.
---info , --info              Output app information in JSON format.
+--info, --info          Output app information in JSON format.
 -r, --bundle_version    New bundle version to change.
 -e, --entitlements      New entitlements to change.
 -z, --zip_level         Compressed level when output the ipa file.
 (0-9)